What is Drip Edge & Why Is It Important On a Roof?

 How to Install Drip Edge

-While you can technically install a new drip edge on an existing roof, it’s much more common for this element to be installed during initial construction.
-The installation process can be very complicated and requires meticulous planning and attention to detail, so it isn’t really a DIY-friendly project (unless you’re already a pro!).
+While you can technically install a new drip edge on an existing roof, it’s much more common for it to be installed during initial construction.
+The installation process itself is fairly complicated and involves a lot of meticulous planning, so it isn’t really a DIY-friendly project (unless you’re already a pro!).

-As always, we don’t recommend doing roofing work by yourself—not only can climbing on top of your own rooftop be dangerous, but it also runs the risk of voiding important warranties.
-But if you must climb up there for some reason, be sure to read this guide on staying safe:
+As always, we don’t recommend doing roofing work by yourself.
+Not only can climbing on top of your own rooftop be dangerous, but it also runs the risk of voiding important warranties.
+But if you must climb up there for some reason, be sure to read this guide on staying safe first.

 Step 1: Prepare the Roof Edge